Windows Installer, Java Installer, Freeware Installer

 The component can run locally or from source.

-• Shared Dll Reference Count
+• Shared DLL Reference Count

 Windows Installer increments the reference count in the shared DLL registry of the component's key file.